GoldenChaos/GoldenChaos-BTT/README.md

 - Fullscreen button also acts as esc key
 - Media controls disappear when iTunes isn’t running
-- iTunes Now Playing widget doubles as play/pause button
+- iTunes Now Playing widget shows currently playing song or "Paused" if iTunes is not playing anything
-- Reminders widget grabs latest reminder
+- Next Reminder widget grabs your next reminder by due date
+- Tap on a widget to open its parent app

 Requires Location Helper and JSON Helper for weather widget to work properly.